Ahd95/Human_Recourse_Analytics-Exploratory-_Data-_Analysis_Project/README.md

 # Movies_Streaming_Platform-Exploratory-_Data-_Analysis_Project
 # Overview:
 Movies streaming services becoming increasingly popular, in this EDA project, We are searching for the most impressive movie library of any on-demand streaming service, with a wider range of new and classic content.
 The objective is to make a comparison and, suggest striges lead to improvement.
-After asking the right questions we ready to get started.
-This bring us the next step which is data collection our data is collected from Kaggle website.
-After that,  Cleaning data this is a vital step because ultimately, the accuracy of your analysis will depend on the quality of your data.
-Finally, Visualizing data & interrupting result.

 # Question/Problem statement:
 * What’s the high rated movies ?